opennetty/opennetty-core/README.md

 > Using a code editor like [Visual Studio Code](https://code.visualstudio.com/) greatly simplifies writing the configuration file.

 > [!TIP]
-> For increased security, OpenNetty supports MQTTS and TLS client authentication: to use TLS, add the necessary `.crt` and `.key` files to the OpenNetty
+> For increased security, OpenNetty supports MQTTS and TLS client authentication: to use TLS, add the necessary `.crt` and `.key` files
-> folder and set the `TlsServerCertificateAuthorityFile`, `TlsClientCertificateFile` and `TlsClientCertificatePrivateKeyFile` attributes.
+> to the OpenNetty folder and set the `TlsServerCertificateAuthorityFile`, `TlsClientCertificateFile` and `TlsClientCertificatePrivateKeyFile`
->
-> If necessary, a custom `TlsServerTargetHost` value – required when using Jeedom's `MQTT Manager` plugin and the default configuration – can be set:
+> attributes.
+If necessary, a custom `TlsServerTargetHost` value can also be set:
 >
 > ```xml
 > <Configuration>